phoenixframework/phoenix/guides/views.md

 defmodule HelloWeb.LayoutView do
   use HelloWeb, :view

-  def title(assigns) do
+  def title() do
-    assigns[:page_title] || "Awesome New Title!"
+    "Awesome New Title!"
   end
 end
 ```

 When we reload our home page, we should see our new title.
-Since templates are compiled inside the view, we could invoke the view function simply as `title(assigns)`, otherwise we would have to type `HelloWeb.LayoutView.title(assigns)`.
+Since templates are compiled inside the view, we could invoke the view function simply as `title()`, otherwise we would have to type `HelloWeb.LayoutView.title()`.

 As you may recall, Elixir templates use Embedded Elixir, known as `EEx`.
 We use `<%= expression %>` to execute Elixir expressions.
 The result of the expression is interpolated into the template.
 You can use pretty much use any Elixir expression.
 For example, in order to have conditionals: